 In addition to its high quality of the foods, JW Café also features with its thoughtfulness of the staffs and an open yet chic dining setting, glittering chandeliers, leather seats, and floor-to-ceiling windows overlooking a nearby lake.
 Opening daily from 6:00 – 22:00, you can come here for breakfast, lunch and dinner.
 Especially, it offers a Sunday brunch menu (12:00 to 15:00) and a seafood buffet every weekend between 17:30 and 22:00.

-Relatively far from Hanoi Old Quarter, about 30-minute drive but it is definitely worth to visit and treat your taste buds.
+Relatively far from Hanoi Old Quarter, about 30 minutes driving but it is definitely worth to visit and treat your taste buds.

 3. Le Beaulieu Restaurant at Sofitel Legend Metropole Hanoi

 Opened in 1901, Le Beaulieu Restaurant is well-known for its exquisite French cuisine and cocktails – perfectly crafted in both flavor and presentation.
 It is highly considered as the first upmarket restaurant in Hanoi, having served entrepreneurs, diplomats, politicians, and affluent travelers for over a century.
-Wine connoisseurs will find pleasure in our impressive wine list featuring selections by our passionate sommeliers.
+Wine connoisseurs will find pleasure in the restaurant’s impressive wine list featuring selections by its passionate sommeliers.

-Located in Hoan Kiem District, Le Beaulieu is within a 5-minute walk from Hanoi’s key sites such as Hanoi Opera House, Hoan Kiem Lake and Trang Tien Plaza.
-The restaurant is a belend between French colonial décor and Indochinese touches, featuring dark wooden furnishing, marble floors, large windows overlooking the street, ceiling fans and white chandeliers.
+Located in Hoan Kiem District, Le Beaulieu is within a 5-minutes walk from Hanoi’s key sites such as Hanoi Opera House, Hoan Kiem Lake and Trang Tien Plaza.
+The restaurant is a blend between French colonial décor and Indochinese touches, featuring dark wooden furnishing, marble floors, large windows overlooking the street, ceiling fans and white chandeliers.